pgorman/dangerjaunt/dangerjaunt.md

 ## Saving Throws ##

-Some effects, like the petrifaction caused by a medusa, call for a saving throw.
+Some effects, like the petrification caused by a medusa, call for a saving throw.
 A successful save avoids or reduces harm (e.g. "save for half damage").
 To make a save, the target must equal or exceed its saving throw score with a d20 roll.